Southern Airways Flight 49

-The hijacking of Southern Airways Flight 49 started on November 10, 1972 in Birmingham, Alabama, stretching over 30 hours, three countries, and 4000 mi, not ending until the next evening in Havana, Cuba.
-Three men, Melvin Cale, Louis Moore, and Henry D. Jackson Jr. successfully hijacked a Southern Airways Douglas DC-9 that was scheduled to fly from Memphis, Tennessee to Miami, Florida via Birmingham and Montgomery, Alabama and Orlando, Florida.
+The hijacking of Southern Airways Flight 49 started on November 10, 1972, in Birmingham, Alabama, stretching over 30 hours, three countries, and 4000 mi, not ending until the next evening in Havana, Cuba.
+Three men, Melvin Cale, Louis Moore, and Henry D. Jackson Jr., successfully hijacked a Southern Airways Douglas DC-9 that was scheduled to fly from Memphis, Tennessee, to Miami, Florida, via Birmingham and Montgomery, Alabama, and Orlando, Florida.
 The three were each facing criminal charges for unrelated incidents.
-Thirty-four people, including thirty-one passengers and three crew members, were aboard the airplane when it was hijacked.
+Thirty-five people, including thirty-one passengers and four crew members, were aboard the airplane when it was hijacked.
 The hijackers' threat to crash the aircraft into a nuclear reactor led directly to the requirement that U.S. airline passengers be physically screened, beginning January 5, 1973.